PranayAgarwal18/SQL-Assessment/README.md

 ### Objective

+Users express interest in a product by filling out an enquiry form.
-Identify which enquiries resulted in transactions.
-An enquiry is considered converted if the user completes a transaction within 30 days of the enquiry.
-Each transaction can be linked to at most one enquiry (the earliest one within the last 30 days), but a single enquiry can be linked to multiple transactions.
+An enquiry is considered converted if the user completes a transaction within 30 days of submitting the enquiry.

----
+For each transaction, only the first enquiry made within the preceding 30 days is counted as converted.
+Each transaction can be linked to atmost one enquiry.
+However, a single enquiry may be linked to multiple transactions.

 ### Rules